vamonke/javajam/product/README.md

 ## File directory

 ### product_table.php
+> Displays menu table with a price update form in each product row

 Fetches all entries from menu with sql query: `SELECT * FROM menu`.

 The name, description, and prices for each product is displayed in a table row `<tr>`.
-Each row has a `<form>` for the prices.
+Each row has a `<form>` for the updating the prices.
 An Edit/Cancel button is used to toggle the display of the input fields.
 The toggling is handled by jQuery in `product.js`.

-Within each form, there is an input field for each price, a hidden ID input and a submit button.
-The ID input allows us to send the ID of the product in the form, so we specify the product being updated.
+Within each form, there is a hidden ID input, an input for each price and a submit button.
+The ID input allows us to send the unique product ID in the form, so we can specify which product is being updated.
 It is hidden because we don't want the user to change the corresponding ID for each table row.
 E.g.

 ```html
 <form action='product_update.php' method='post' ...>